thanos-io/thanos/docs/components/tools.md

                                 Pass --no-dry-run to skip this.
       --hash-func=              Specify which hash function to use when calculating the hashes of produced files.
-                                If no function has been specified, it does no happen.
+                                If no function has been specified, it does not happen.
 This permits avoiding downloading some
                                 files twice albeit at some performance cost.
                                 Possible values are: "", "SHA256".